Robbie Grossman Player Props: Rangers vs. Red Sox

 Robbie Grossman At The Plate

-- In 11.1% of his games this season, he has hit a home run, and 2.8% of his trips to the dish.
+- He has hit a home run in seven games this season (10.9%), homering in 2.8% of his trips to the plate.

-- Grossman has had at least one RBI in 31.7% of his games this year (20 of 63), with two or more RBI nine times (14.3%).
-He has also accounted for three or more of his team's runs in four contests.
+- Grossman has an RBI in 20 of 64 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in four contests.

-- In 28 of 63 games this season, he has scored, and seven of those games included multiple runs.
+- He has scored in 28 games this year (43.8%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.